Blog Tours: The Complete Guide To Virtual Book Tour Success

 Follow up on opportunities

-So now that your tour is on the go or over, it is time to follow up with the blogs you toured on.
+So now that you’ve done a few guest blogs on your blog tour, it is time to follow up with them.

-You should write a personal thank you to each blog for their support and allowing you to post, you can even mention that you would be open to posting again if you would be.
-This way doing your next blog tour when you launch your next book is much easier.
+You should write a personal thank you to each blog for their support and for allowing you to post.
+You can even mention that you would be open to posting again.
+This will make doing a blog tour for your next book much easier.

 You also need to make sure that they have everything they need, such as the blog post itself and any books, prizes, giveaways, or any important element that could be included in your tour.